-Data access routines can be made bank-aware or bank-agnostic at the programmer's discretion-there are arguments in favor of both programming models.
+Data access routines can be made bank-aware or bank-agnostic at the programmer's discretion-there are arguments in favor of both programming models, and both may be used in the same program without any loss in efficiency.
 It is possible to build data structures that span hundreds of kilobytes of memory (or even megabytes) and access that data with succinct code, resulting in the 65C816 seeing its address space as linear.